Waverton Investment Management

-Waverton Investment Management is an investment management firm headquartered in Westminster, London, United Kingdom.
+Waverton Investment Management is a British investment management firm headquartered in Westminster, London.
+As of 2022, the firm had GBP £12.7 billion of assets under management.

 History

 The firm was established as J. O. Hambro Investment Management in 1986.
 It was co-founded by Richard Hambro, Lord Balniel, and David Chaplin.
 It was named in honor of Richard Hambro's father, Jocelyn Olaf Hambro.
 It is a completely separate company from J.O.
 Hambro Capital Management.

+Acquisition

 The firm was acquired by Credit Suisse in 2001, who sold it to Somers Limited in 2013.
 It was renamed Waverton Investment Management in 2014.

 In 2019, the firm acquired London-based independent financial planning and investment advisory business Timothy James & Partners.

-The firm had GBP £12.7 billion of assets under management as at 31 March 2022.